vasu1124/container101/docs/07rocket.md

 (I have not looked at [railcar](https://github.com/oracle/railcar) or other options yet).

 The rkt cli includes many similar option as docker.
-In fact, there is an option to directly download images from Docker Hub and run them, which we are going to use.
-But process model from rkt and docker substantially [differ](https://coreos.com/rkt/docs/latest/rkt-vs-other-projects.html#rkt-vs-docker):
+In fact, there is a newer option to directly download images from Docker Hub and run them, which we are going to use.
+The process model from rkt and docker substantially [differ](https://coreos.com/rkt/docs/latest/rkt-vs-other-projects.html#rkt-vs-docker):
 ![process model](https://coreos.com/rkt/docs/latest/rkt-vs-docker-process-model.png)

-The docker cli commands are effectively executed by a daemon process, which differs from best practices for Unix process and privilege separation.
+The docker cli commands are effectively executed by a daemon process, which deviates from best practices for Unix process and privilege separation.
 As an answer, Docker has added a number of [security](https://docs.docker.com/engine/security/security/) measures.

 When rkt was announced it caused a lot of [stir](https://news.ycombinator.com/item?id=8682525),today Kubernetes with its [CRI](http://blog.kubernetes.io/2016/12/container-runtime-interface-cri-in-kubernetes.html) can effectively mask the details of the underlying container engine.
+Beware that some features, e.g. re-adjusting cgroup resource constraints of an already running container (`docker update ...`), are not supported via Kubernetes.

 ### Exercise